 What are the parts of a roof called?
-Here’s an alphabetical listing of common roofing terms:
+Here’s an alphabetical listing of common roofing terminology:

 Architectural Shingle – Similar to asphalt shingles with a heavier base mat and more refined asphalt.
 Also known as laminated shingles.

 Asphalt – A mixture of bitumens applied to roofing materials during manufacturing.
-Its primary purpose is as a waterproofing agent.
+The primary purpose of asphalt roofing material is as a waterproofing agent.

 Asphalt shingle – One of the most popular roofing products in North America due to the favorable price point and ease of installation.
 These shingles are manufactured with two types of base materials: fiberglass or organic materials, such as paper.